SQDNK/SQDNK.github.io/_projects/braid.md

 category: work
 ---

+private repo.
+[Lean]

 This was my project when I was an intern at <a href="https://textiles-lab.github.io/">the CMU Textiles Lab</a>.

 The general idea is to define braid groups as a case of Artin groups.
 This was used in this
 <a href="https://textiles-lab.github.io/publications/2021-braid-transfer-plan/">research paper</a>
 which presents the "first complete, discrete representation of the machine’s loop-tangling process".

-First we introduce `artin_tits` by inductively constructing its relation and creating a presented group over this relation.
-Then we introduce `braid_group` as a special case of `artin_tits`.
+First we introduce `artin_tits`, then introduce `braid_group` using the `artin_tits` groups definition.
+To create the `artin-tits` group, we can inductively construct its relation and create a presented group over this relation.

 /-
 Let `F` be a finite set.
 Define a square matrix `m` to be the Coxeter matrix